gianluparri03/cucinassistant/README.md

 You can look at the [releases tab](https://github.com/gianluparri03/cucinassistant/releases/) for the complete version list.

-> [!NOTE]
-> The new versioning system consists of a progressive number and a codename; the old releases may still contain the old version number, with a major and a minor number.
+## Next features

+I plan to implement the following features:

+- [ ] A multi language UI
+- [ ] Recipe management
+- [ ] A confirmation email when signing up
+- [ ] Prepared statements everywhere

+If you have any suggestion, found a bug or want to contribute, you can send me an email at [gianlucaparri03@gmail.com](mailto:gianlucaparri03@gmail.com), or just open a PR/issue.

 ## Credits and license

-The author of the project is Gianluca Parri: if you have any suggestion, found a bug or want to contribute, you can send me an email at [gianlucaparri03@gmail.com](mailto:gianlucaparri03@gmail.com).
+The author of the project is Gianluca Parri.

 CucinAssistant is released with the MIT license.